-Native seagrass important in the fight against erosionDelft University of Technology, Dutch Caribbean Nature Alliance (DCNA), NIOZ the Netherlands Institute for Sea Research, Radboud University, University of Groningen, Utrecht University, Wageningen University & Research
+Native seagrass important in the fight against erosionDelft University of Technology, Dutch Caribbean Nature Alliance (DCNA), NIOZ Royal Netherlands Institute for Sea Research, Radboud University, University of Groningen, Utrecht University, Wageningen University & Research

 Seagrass fields play an important role in shallow water environments.
 These fields are important feeding and nursery grounds for a variety of species, provide natural water filters and serve as a buffer between the land and nearby coral reefs and open ocean.
 In addition, seagrass fields are also an important factor in protecting coastlines by dissipating wave energy, reducing tidal currents, and trapping sediments thus minimizing erosion.
 Seagrass leaves reduce overall energy in the water by waving back and forth creating drag while also bending over, covering sand and protecting it from erosion.
 This is particularly true for Bonaire’s native seagrass, Thalassia testudinum, a thick leaved plant, and a favorite food item for grazing turtles.